-I am a digital artist living in Los Angeles, California.
+I am an artist living in Los Angeles, California.

 I was born in Lima, Peru, in 1976, and lived the first 40 years of my life there.

 I consider my work a form of communication, a form of expression outside of the written and verbal.
 Beyond commenting on a fact, an image can predict what has not yet happened, it can describe an emotion that has no name, it can name things that do not exist.
 Time, space, the self, the other, history, a vision nurtured by many other visions, the past, the future, they all play a role in the making of an image.
 And yet, the artist's work belongs to a specific time and place; the work of art becomes a testimony, a confession.

 When I worked as an architect I found that I wanted to apply those same resources for drawing and printing into my artwork.
 They would allow me to create quickly, and make multiple versions of the same piece by changing their colors and dimensions with no two printings being exactly alike.
 However, the final product is not the result of a formula, but carefully crafted by hand one bit at a time.
 The brush has been replaced by the mouse in an expression of digital craftsmanship.